 How to best keep safe the lunches that children take to school is an important question.

-Food poisoning is never fun, and toddlers & young children are more at risk from some food problems because their bodies and natural immune defences are not fully developed.
+Food poisoning is never fun, and toddlers and young children are more at risk from some food problems because their bodies and natural immune defences are not fully developed.

-The Authority’s scientists have investigated lunch box safety by:
+The Food Authority’s scientists have investigated lunch box safety by:

-- testing just how warm lunch boxes get on a warm summer day, with or without ice bricks & frozen drinks, and
+- testing just how warm lunch boxes get on a warm summer day, with or without ice bricks and frozen drinks

 - doing surveys of the sort of foods that children actually take to school.